jgbyc/DL4H_Team_44/README.md

 ### Getting Started

-Following instructions will help to reproduce the result of orginal paper. all py files are adapted from https://github.com/deepak-kaji/mimic-lstm and updated to be able to run with Keras version 2.13.1, Tensorflow version 2.13.0
+Following instructions will help to reproduce the result of orginal paper.
+All py files are adapted from https://github.com/deepak-kaji/mimic-lstm and updated to be able to run with Keras version 2.13.1, Tensorflow version 2.13.0

 To begin, clone this repository.
 Within the repository, create a folder called, "mimic_database" where the MIMIC-III will live.
 Then, request access from https://mimic.physionet.org/gettingstarted/access/, complete the required training course, and request the access to MIMIC-III.
 Download all MIMIC-III CSVs to "./mimic_database".